ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 ### Training Process

 1. Preprocess the data by normalizing and feature engineering.
-2. Train the GRU model to capture time-series patterns.
+2. Train the GRU model to learn patterns in the time-series data.
-3. Use XGBoost to correct errors from the GRU model.
+3. Use XGBoost to correct any errors made by the GRU model.
 4. Combine the outputs to form the final hybrid model.

 ## Results